zmike/zmike.github.io/_posts/2022-07-19-sad-trumpet-noises.md

 And sometimes by significant margins.

-In minecraft, for example, you might see a 30-50% FPS increase.
+In Minecraft, for example, you might see a 30-50% FPS increase.
 In a game like Tomb Raider (2013) it'll be closer to 10-20%.

 But, most likely, there won't be any scenario in which FPS goes down.